ipfs-inactive/blog/content/post/078-go-ipfs-0.4.23.md

 Panicing won't help, in life, and also in golang.
 Stay calm and breathe slowly.
 We patched a number of panics and crashes that were uncovered, including a panic due to concurrent writes that you probably saw quite a lot if you were using the websocket transport.
 High ten 🙌?

-### 🔁 Fixed Resursive Resolving of dnsaddr Multiaddrs
+### 🔁 Fixed Recursive Resolving of dnsaddr Multiaddrs

 `dnsaddr`s can be recursive!
 That means a given `dnsaddr` can resolve to another `dnsaddr`.
 Not indefinitely though, don't try to trick us with your circular addresses - you get 32 goes on the ride maximum.